Key Milestone Update: RSVP for Webinar Thursday, January 21st at 6:30pm:

-- Hard targets for workforce development on projects that fall under this Framework.
+- Alignment with the City's Social Procurement Policy to ensure hard targets for workforce development.
 Hard targets will vary between 5-10% depending on project

 - A commitment to hire a new Community Benefits Coordinator to support tracking, reporting and implementation at the City

 - The establishment and convening of a multi-stakeholder Community Benefits Advisory Group (including representation from equity seeking groups) to provide expertise, address real-time community benefits implementation challenges and solutions, and promote transparency and accountability in the City's community benefits activities

 - The Community Benefits Coordinator will work with a Data Analyst to develop and implement a City-wide community benefits data system to monitor, track and report on City of Toronto community benefits targets and/or achievements on a project by project basis, to be published on a City webpage